GoodieHART/DevBox/README.md

 -   **Persistent Storage**: Only the `/data` directory is persistent.
 Your home directory (`/root`) is ephemeral and will be reset every time the container starts. **Always save your important work in the `/data` directory.**
 -   **Idle Timeout**: The container will automatically shut down after 5 minutes if there is no active SSH connection.
 A countdown will be displayed in the terminal where you ran the `modal run` command.
 -   **Package Installation**: If you need `python`, type `python-is-python3` in the package list to ensure the correct Debian package is installed.
 The script handles this replacement automatically if you enter `python`.

+## The Project Is Open To Your Contributions And Or Optimizations 🙏